How to Keep Your Lab Stockroom and Cold Reagents Organized

 Establish a consistent labeling system that all lab members use to label aliquots and shared solutions.
 Don't forget to also label shelves and cupboards, which can remind people of where items belong and help keep storage areas organized.
 Be sure to create clear labels using alcohol-resistant markers.

 Keep an updated lab inventory spreadsheet and ensure all lab members update this sheet when receiving new items.
-A basic inventory spreadsheet contains reagent names and ordering information (i.e. vendor, catalog number, price, etc.).
+A basic lab inventory spreadsheet containing reagent names and ordering information (i.e. vendor, catalog number, price, etc.) can be created using Microsoft Excel or Google Sheets.
 Lot numbers and expiration dates may be included for good laboratory practice.
 When a certain reagents runs low, lab members can refer to this inventory sheet to obtain ordering information.